 The first 20 years went very well.
-So well that in 1960, Delta Employees Credit Union was granted our second charter.
+So well that in 1960, Delta Employees Credit Union was granted its second charter.
 The second 20 years were even better.
 By 1983, our assets exceeded $200 million, a first for any credit union in Georgia.
-Since then, we’ve been the largest credit union in the state of Georgia.
+Since then, we’ve remained the largest credit union in the state of Georgia.

 In July of 1994, we made the decision to eliminate the stipulation that only active Delta Air Lines employees could be members by adopting a policy of